kirenguyen/unity-game-controllers/README.md

 ### System Dependencies

-This project was built and tested on Ubuntu 14.04, with a full desktop installation of ROS Indigo
+This project was built and tested on Ubuntu 16.04, with a full desktop installation of ROS Kinetic

 We recommend using Anaconda with Python 2.7 as your default system-wide Python environment (for ROS) and creating an Anaconda with Python 3.6 virtual env to execute the controller code [see here for details](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/).